100 Sights in Milan, Italy (with Map and Images)

 The North American F-86 Sabre, sometimes called the Sabrejet, is a transonic jet fighter aircraft.
 Produced by North American Aviation, the Sabre is best known as the United States' first swept-wing fighter that could counter the swept-wing Soviet MiG-15 in high-speed dogfights in the skies of the Korean War (1950–1953), fighting some of the earliest jet-to-jet battles in history.
 Considered one of the best and most important fighter aircraft in that war, the F-86 is also rated highly in comparison with fighters of other eras.
 Although it was developed in the late 1940s and was outdated by the end of the 1950s, the Sabre proved versatile and adaptable and continued as a front-line fighter in numerous air forces.

-The Roman walls of Milan were a walls equipped with towers who had different construction phases during the Roman era.
-A first phase took place in the republican era and a second after 291, in the imperial era, at the time of the augustus Maximian, when Mediolanum became the capital of the Western Roman Empire.
+The Roman walls of Milan were a wall with towers that had different phases of construction during the Roman era.
+A first phase took place in the Republican era and a second after 291, in the imperial era, at the time of Augustus Maximian, when Mediolanum became the capital of the Western Roman Empire.

-The monument to Napoleon III and the French Army is a memorial by the sculptor Francesco Barzaghi (1839-1892), located in the Sempione Park in Milan.
-On the top there is an equestrian statue of Napoleon III, while on the underbase there are the names of French soldiers who died in the Second Italian War of Independence.
+The monument to Napoleon III and the French Army is a memorial monument, the work of the sculptor Francesco Barzaghi (1839-1892), located in the Sempione Park in Milan.
+On the top there is an equestrian statue of Napoleon III, while on the basement there are the names of French fallen in the Second Italian War of Independence.

-The Guido Vergani Park and the Valentino Bompiani Garden, formerly known as Pallavicino Park, near the Pagano stop of metro line 1, were built in the sixties on land previously occupied by the western railway belt and the Sempione railway station, which was abandoned in 1934.
+The Guido Vergani Park and the Valentino Bompiani Garden, formerly known as Pallavicino Park, near the Pagano stop of metro line 1, were built in the sixties on land previously occupied by the western railway belt and the Sempione railway yard, abandoned in 1934.

 Wikipedia: Parco Guido Vergani e Giardino Valentino Bompiani (IT)

-The Roman Circus of Milan was an ancient circus in the Roman city of Mediolanum, today's Milan.
-The building, which measured 470 meters in length and 85 meters in width, was the largest Roman circus built during the time of Diocletian's Tetrarchy.
+The Roman Circus of Milan was an ancient circus in the Roman city of Mediolanum, present-day Milan.
+The building, which measured 470 meters in length and 85 in width, was the largest Roman circus built during the era of Diocletian's Tetrarchy.
 Few Roman cities could boast of owning a circus, as it was a symbol of great economic power, given the cost of maintaining such a large structure and horses, and military.
-In northern Italy, apart from Milan, only Aquileia had a circus.
-The Roman circus of Milan was mainly used for sporting competitions on horseback, driven by both chariots and chariots, and exceptionally for gladiator fights.
+In Northern Italy, in addition to Milan, only Aquileia had a circus.
+The Roman circus of Milan was mainly used for sports competitions on horseback, led by both chariots and chariots, and exceptionally for gladiator fights.

-Aldo Aniasi Park, formerly called Trenno Park, is one of the largest parks in Milan.
-Trapezoidal in shape, it extends over 50 hectares characterized by meadows bordered by double rows of trees and small woods.
+The Aldo Aniasi Park, formerly called Trenno Park, is one of the largest parks in Milan.
+Trapezoidal in shape, it covers over 50 hectares characterized by meadows bordered by double rows of trees and small woods.
 It is characterized by wide lawns and long straight avenues, which can be traveled both on foot and by bicycle.
-Located on the border between Municipio 7 and Municipio 8 in the north-west of the city, it is adjacent to the village of the same name and the racecourses of San Siro and La Maura, with their training tracks that are visible from inside the park beyond a hedge that delimits the entire east side of the park itself.
+Located on the border between Municipality 7 and Municipality 8 in the north-west of the city, it is adjacent to the village of the same name and the racecourses of San Siro and La Maura, with their training tracks that are visible from inside the park beyond a hedge that delimits the entire east side of the park itself.

-The Villa Reale in Milan, formerly Villa Belgioioso or Villa Belgiojoso Bonaparte, is a villa built between 1790 and 1796 in Milan by the architect Leopoldo Pollack, commissioned by Count Ludovico Barbiano di Belgiojoso.
+The Villa Reale di Milano, formerly Villa Belgioioso or Villa Belgiojoso Bonaparte, is a villa built between 1790 and 1796 in Milan by the architect Leopoldo Pollack, commissioned by Count Ludovico Barbiano di Belgiojoso.

-La Maggiolina is a residential area of Milan, belonging to the Municipality 2.
-Although its name, which belonged to a farmhouse that has now disappeared, originally referred to a residential district built west of Via Melchiorre Gioia and almost entirely south of the outer ring road, over time it would have come to indicate a larger area with decidedly blurred contours, ending up overlapping the nearby Journalists' Village and also including the Mirabello District (1939).
+La Maggiolina is a residential area of Milan, belonging to Municipio 2.
+Although its name, which belonged to a farmhouse that has now disappeared, originally referred to a residential district built west of Via Melchiorre Gioia and almost entirely south of the outer ring road, over time it would have gone to indicate a larger area with decidedly blurred contours, ending up overlapping the nearby Journalists' Village and also including the Mirabello District (1939).

-The Guastalla Gardens are a park in Milan, Italy.
-Overlooking Via Francesco Sforza, in front of the State University of Milan and next to the Maggiore Hospital, they are among the smallest, but also some of the oldest public gardens in Milan.
+The Guastalla Gardens are a park in Milan.
+Overlooking Via Francesco Sforza, in front of the State University of Milan and next to the Maggiore Hospital, they are among the least extensive, but also some of the oldest public gardens in Milan.

 Museo Nazionale Scienza e Tecnologia Leonardo da Vinci in Milan, dedicated to painter and scientist Leonardo da Vinci, is the largest science and technology museum in Italy.
 It was opened on 15 February 1953 and inaugurated by Prime Minister Alcide De Gasperi.